tillwf/spatial-group-detection/README.md

 If you change the value of the variable `PLOT` in `run.py`, you will have the plot of each step (with colored clusters) in the folder `images`.

+- IPython Notebook

+You can browse the file `exploration.ipynb` which explain the choice of some variables.
+(PS: The first graph doesn't seem to work)

 ### Main goal

-The main goal of this project is to detect groups creation/modification/dissolution on temporal and geo-spatial data.
+The main goal of this project is to detect groups creation/modification/deletion on temporal and geo-spatial data.

 ### Problematics